 Unparalleled Leading-edge Patient Care

-Owners from all 50 states in the U.S.—as well as from countries across North America and around the world—have brought their animals to be evaluated by Texas A&M’s highly acclaimed veterinary specialists.
-This both reinforces our veterinarians’ reputation for excellence and emphasizes owners’ trust that their companion animals receive the best care at our Small Animal Teaching Hospital (SATH).
+Clients from all 50 states in the U.S.—as well as across North America—have brought their companion animals to be evaluated by Texas A&M’s highly acclaimed veterinary specialists.
+This both reinforces our veterinarians’ reputation for excellence and emphasizes clients’ trust that their companion animals receive the best care at our Small Animal Teaching Hospital (SATH).

-Your gift to our new, Next-Generation Small Animal Teaching & Research Hospital (NGSATRH) will help further enhance our 19 unique hospital services, expand the use of equipment unavailable at other teaching hospitals, improve our diagnostic imaging capabilities, and advance our in-house laboratories such as our Gastrointestinal (GI) Lab, which provides specialized testing services to clients around the world.
+Your gift to the Clinical Veterinary Teaching & Research Complex (CVTRC) campaign will help further enhance our 19 unique hospital services, expand the use of equipment unavailable at other teaching hospitals, improve our diagnostic imaging capabilities, and advance our in-house laboratories such as our Gastrointestinal (GI) Lab, which provides specialized testing services to clients around the world.

 Companion Animal Care Experts

-Our SATH also contributes to the level of care companion animals receive by:
+Our SATH contributes to the level of care companion animals receive by:

 • Housing a specialty-care center in which research-driven advancements inform patient-care programs